MicrosoftDocs/Viva/Viva/goals/azure-devops-integration.md

 1. Select **Azure DevOps** from the list of available integrations.
 1. Select the appropriate Azure DevOps connection.
 If you need to create a new Azure DevOps connection, you'll need to sign into Azure DevOps to create a data connection.
 A new connection is needed for each Azure DevOps project.
 After signing in:

-    - Provide a Connection Name –  recommend including the Azure DevOps Organization and initiative in the name for easy future reference.
+    - Provide a Connection Name: recommend including the Azure DevOps Organization and initiative in the name for easy future reference.
     - Select the **Azure DevOps Organization.**
     - Select the **Azure DevOps Project.**
     - Select **Next.**